TeachingMaterial/QinetiQ_Material_Mdbook/content/Programming_Computers/programming_computers.md

   .string "%d = 5 + 5"
 ```

-The next new line is 6, reserves 16 bytes of memory for local variables, we have a string now.
+The next new line is 6, which reserves 16 bytes of memory for local variables, we have a string now.

 ```nasm
   subq $16, %rsp
 ```

-The fourth new line,9, points the address of the result of the sum to `%esi`. `%esi` links to the `printf()` function where it passes the value of this address into `%d` format specifier.
+The fourth new line,9, points to the address of the result of the sum to `%esi`. `%esi` links to the `printf()` function where it passes the value of this address into `%d` format specifier.

 ```nasm
 movl %eax, %esi